David-Gwo/semester_project_rpg/README.md

 ```
 mkvirtualenv tensorflow_2.0_venv # Use any name you prefer for the venv
 ```
 This will activate the virtual environment by default.

+### Install dependencies
-Then, install the python dependencies:
+Finally, install the python dependencies:
 ```
 cd rpg_imu_prior_learning
 python setup.py install